 ACF treatment programmes are used continuously for the prevention of salt formation and corrosion attack.
 ACF reacts immediately with acidic components and minimises the salt deposit potential.
 This allows refiners to run the distillation units with a higher productivity and higher reliability.

 FCC units frequently suffer from ammonium salt fouling.
 In many cases, ammonium chloride salts increase the pressure drop or cause flooding of the top trays.
 Removal of deposited salts during normal process operations is particularly very useful in crude oil refinery processes.
 Traditional tower washing procedures may remove water-soluble salts.
 But the feed rate must be significantly reduced during this time.
 Produced naphtha, sometimes also light cycle oil(LCO), goes off-specification.
 It must be reprocessed with increased costs.
 When ammonium salt fouling is detected, an online cleaning with ACF is the first choice to dissolve the deposited salts from the top trays.
 Throughput reductions are not required.
 Deposited salts are dissolved and mobilised in a short period of time.
 A rapid decrease of the differential pressure typically demonstrates the success of the online treatment.

-Do you need support?
-Our qualified experts will be glad to advice you personally and individually.
+Do you need support to learn more about our ACF Technology?
+Our qualified experts will be glad to advise you personally and individually.